 Parks in North London

-20. Alexandra Park, which has a panoramic beer garden this summer
+20. Alexandra Park, which has a panoramic beer garden in the summer

 21. Finsbury Park